induktio/thinker/Details.md

 This list details the most important changes on different difficulty levels for player factions in the original game.
 For AI factions, difficulty in some calculations is treated as a fixed value.
 Any changes made by the mod are mentioned separately.

 Easier Diplomacy.
-At lower levels, computer players will be more likely to "go easy" on players in diplomacy, unless the "Intense Rivalry" option is enabled, in which case they always use maximum ruthlessness.
+At lower levels, computer players will be more likely to "go easy" on players in diplomacy, unless the "Intense Rivalry" option is enabled, in which case they are much more ruthless.

 Delayed Gang Tackles.
 In particular, the tendency for computer players to "gang up on" the human player is controlled by the difficulty level and current turn thresholds.
 With Intense Rivalry enabled, difficulty is treated as Transcend.

 Also computer players will not gang up until the player's overall "dominance bar" is significantly higher than the dominance bar of the second-place player: it need only be 20% higher with Intense Rivalry, but otherwise it needs to be 50% higher at Librarian, Thinker and Transcend levels, twice as high at Talent level, and never happens at Citizen and Specialist levels.

 No Mind Control.
 At Citizen, Specialist and Talent levels, computer players will not use Mind Control against player bases.

 Secret Projects.
 At Talent and below, the other factions can't start work on a Secret Project until the player has its prerequisite tech, even if they already have the tech in question (this restriction is removed in the mod).

 Colony Pod.
 At Citizen and Specialist levels, building a colony pod at a size 1 base does not eliminate the base.

 No Early Research.
 At Citizen and Specialist levels, all research points accumulated during the first 5 turns are ignored (removed by early_research_start).

 Command Center Maintenance.
 The Maintenance cost of the Command Center facility is equal to the best Reactor level that is available (1 to 4), but never more than half of DIFF rounded up.
 In the mod Command Center only uses the maintenance cost set in alphax.txt.

 No Power Overloads.
 At Citizen and Specialist levels.
 Base facilities do not experience power overloads when running out of energy to pay maintenance.

 No Pop Lost to Attack.
 At Citizen level, the bases never lose population points when they are attacked.

+Ecological Damage.
+AI bases will not trigger sea level rise events unless the difficulty is Thinker or Transcend.

 Random Events do not occur before Turn `75 - (DIFF * 10)`.